opendocsg/slw-judgments-backfill/2001_SGHC_365/report.md

 Mr Wee did not submit any authority for the proposition that the Council must assign reasons when it adopts a report from an inquiry committee.

 There was authority to the contrary.
-In **Whitehouse Holdings v Law Society of Singapore** [1994] 1 SLR 315 , the High Court was of the view that there was no relevant determination by the Council on the basis that it had not deliberated on the matter at all when it merely accepted and adopted the report of the inquiry committee there.
+In **Whitehouse Holdings v Law Society of Singapore** <span class="citation">[1994] 1 SLR 315</span> , the High Court was of the view that there was no relevant determination by the Council on the basis that it had not deliberated on the matter at all when it merely accepted and adopted the report of the inquiry committee there.

-However, the Court of Appeal disagreed with this decision (see [1994] 2 SLR 476).
+However, the Court of Appeal disagreed with this decision (see <span class="citation">[1994] 2 SLR 476</span>).

 At p 484G, Chief Justice Yong Pung How, delivering the judgment of the Court of Appeal, said: